-This item omits references to subsections 49(3) and 51(2) regarding refunds excluding deposits and substitutes with a reference to subsection 51(2) only.
-This change provides that partial refunds (excluding non-refundable deposits) are available to applicants who withdraw their application for the Commonwealth to provide pricing services within 30 business days.
+This item omits references to subsections 49(3) and 51(2) regarding refunds excluding deposits and substitute with a reference to subsection 51(2) only.
+This change provides that partial refunds (excluding non-refundable deposits) are available to applicants who withdraw their application within 30 business days.